Modelling droplet-particle interactions on solid surfaces by coupling the lattice Boltzmann and discrete element methods: Introduction

-Methods to model fluid-fluid interactions and account for the interface between the fluids include continuum methods (\textit{e.g.} volume of fluid and level set method), mesoscale methods (\textit{e.g.} the lattice Boltzmann method, LBM), and molecular-level methods (\textit{e.g.} molecular dynamics).
-LBM has emerged as a powerful tool for simulating complex interfacial flows in the past three decades.
-LBM is a mesoscopic method based on kinetic theory.
-The basic idea behind LBM is that the fluid is modeled as a collection of fictive fluid elements, described by distribution functions \citep{kruger_lattice_2016, succi_lattice_2018}.
+Methods to model fluid-fluid interactions and account for the interface between the fluids include continuum methods (\textit{e.g.} volume of fluid and level set method), mesoscale methods (\textit{e.g.} the lattice Boltzmann method (LBM)) and molecular-level methods (\textit{e.g.} molecular dynamics).
+The LBM has emerged as a powerful tool for simulating complex interfacial flows in the past three decades.
+The LBM is a mesoscopic method based on kinetic theory.
+The basic idea behind the LBM is that the fluid is modelled as a collection of fictive fluid elements, described by distribution functions \citep{kruger_lattice_2016, succi_lattice_2018}.
 These fluid elements lie at discrete positions on a lattice mesh.
 In each time step, these fluid elements propagate along one of several possible discrete velocity directions and collide with other fluid elements according to a set of carefully derived rules such that mass, momentum, and energy are conserved.
-It can be shown that the LBM approach is equivalent to solving the Navier-Stokes equations.
-Compared to solving the Navier-Stokes equations directly using finite element or finite volume methods, LBM offers several advantages, particularly when dealing with complex boundaries, wetting, and interfacial flows, due to the relative ease with which microscopic interactions between different fluids can be included \citep{kusumaatmaja_moving_2016,wohrwag_ternary_2018}.
-Furthermore, most operations are local in LBM, which makes it highly parallelizable and compatible with DEM.
-Although LBM is now an established method to study two-component fluid flows and wetting dynamics on static solid surfaces, very few studies have attempted to couple multiphase LBM with frictional solid particles \citep{fei_coupled_2023, jiang_coupled_2022}.
+It can be shown that the LBM approach is equivalent to solving the Navier-Stokes equations \citep{kruger_lattice_2016}.
+Most operations are local in LBM, making it highly parallelizable and compatible with DEM.
+Although LBM is now an established method to study interfacial flows and wetting dynamics on static solid surfaces with complex solid geometries \citep{kusumaatmaja_moving_2016,wohrwag_ternary_2018} and frictionless colloidal particles \citep{stratford_colloidal_2005,stratford_lattice_2005,cates_simulating_2004,cates_physical_2005}, very few methods have attempted to couple multiphase LBM with frictional solid particles \citep{fei_coupled_2023, jiang_coupled_2022}.